Birding Sites

 and Gadwall.
 Best was a female Hooded Merganser once!

-Black-bellied Whistling-Ducks and Wood Duck
+Black-bellied Whistling-Ducks and Wood Duck probably

-the road a quarter mile at another much smaller wet hole.
+road a quarter mile at another much smaller wet hole.

 The Odes (dragon and damselflies) can be astounding too.